 If you're serious about making money, definitely use Feast Design Co theme.

 Step Five: Add Important Plug-Ins

 Plug-ins help add additional features to your website.
 You can think of them as mini packages that add a specific important function to your blog.
 To instill a plug-in, navigate to your WordPress dashboard, click on 'plug-ins', then 'add new'.
 From there, you can search for the plug-in you're looking for.

 Here are some popular plug-ins that you'll want to download and configure:

-WP Recipe Maker: You’ll need a recipe card plug-in so your recipes are nicely formatted and set up for SEO.
-This one is free and provides all the basics you’ll need!
+- WP Recipe Maker: You'll need a recipe card plug-in so your recipes are nicely formatted and set up for SEO.
+This one is free and provides all the basics you'll need to get started!

 Step Six: Add Google Analytics

 In order to start monetizing your blog through ads or from sponsored posts, companies will want to know how much traffic you're getting to your blog.
 The way you can track this data is through Google Analytics.
 Rather than me walking you through it step by step, here's an in-depth article with three different options to get Google Analytics installed on your blog.